The Ultimate Expat Guide to Internet Providers in Spain: Best Broadband Deals for 2026

 - NIE/TIE Number: Your foreigner identification number.

-- Spanish Bank Account: For the monthly direct debits.
+- Spanish Bank Account: Needed for monthly direct debits.

 - Proof of Address: Sometimes required (rental contract or empadronamiento).

-Some providers like Vodafone or Lobster are more flexible with using a Passport if you haven't received your NIE yet.
+Some providers like Vodafone or Orange are more flexible and may allow you to sign up using a passport if you haven’t received your NIE yet.

 Conclusion: How to choose the best broadban plan?